pysal/pysalREST/README.md

 * `cd pysalREST` into the directory where pysalREST has been cloned.
 In the default installation this is `~/pysalREST`
 * `python -m launcher --server=cherry --api=pysalrest --port=8080`

+To connect to the sample application open a web browser on the host OS at localhost:8080/index.html.
+Note: It is important to use localhost and not 127.0.0.1 due to some javascript origin issue.

 pysalREST API
 ================